makinbacon21/switchroot-android-build/README.md

     - Set the `BUILDBASE` environment variable to the path of the base directory where the process will be executed.
 If `BUILDBASE` is not defined, it will use `$(pwd)/build`.
     - Make sure to install all the prerequisites before starting (the convenience script `install-prerequisites-ubuntu.sh` is provided with this repo)
     - If a previous build was created using docker, it will create a symbolic link to it instead of starting from scratch.
 This behavior can be disabled with the `DISABLE_SYMLINK_TO_DOCKER_BUILD` environment variable
+    - If you're using *WSL2*, make sure the drive you're using is either NTFS or ext4, and mounted correctly in *WSL2*.
+For more information on mounting drives in *WSL2*, see https://docs.microsoft.com/en-us/windows/wsl/wsl2-mount-disk
 - If you're using `docker` Either prepend `sudo` to the script execution, or allow the current user to run `docker` without `sudo`
 - Run `./build-android.sh --rom <icosa | foster | foster_tab> --rom-type <zip | images> --flags <nobuild | noupdate | nooutput>`
 All parameters are optional.
 Default for --rom is `icosa`, default for --rom-type is `zip`, default for --flags is empty